franko/gsl-shell/doc/user-manual/gdt.rst

    >>> _.xlab_angle=math.pi/2

 In this latter example we have given a formula with *three* variables on the right of the "~" symbol.
-The meaning is that we want to plot the "final" variable versus the "teacher", "sex" and the "student".
+The meaning is that we want to plot the "final" variable versus the "teacher", "sex" and the "student" variables.

-It is interesting to note that if the "student" variable was omitted the plot function would have plotted the average score for each teacher and sex.
+It is interesting to note that if the "student" variable was omitted the plot function would have plotted the average score for each teacher and sex combination.
 These means that, when more entries correspond to a single plotting value the average of the values is used.

 This behavior can be made explicit by using the "mean" function which is otherwise implicit::